MaineGeneral's COVID-19 Response

 Getting the COVID-19 vaccine is similar to the process of getting a flu shot, except that we are undertaking an unprecedented process to get the vaccine to every person who wants it as soon as we can.

 You will need to mask the entire time you are at the vaccination clinic and answer COVID-19 screening questions.
-Come to the clinic wearing a light-fitting shirt so our medical staff can comfortably provide your shot in your upper arm.
-Privacy screens will be provided at the clinic.
+Come to get your vaccination wearing a light-fitting shirt so our medical staff can comfortably provide your shot in your upper arm.

-You must stay at the clinic for 15 minutes to be observed after you receive your injection.
+You must stay at the location you receive your vaccination at for 15 minutes to be observed after you receive your injection.
 We want to make sure you do not have any immediate and potentially dangerous reactions.
 During this time, you will receive your vaccination card which you must keep and provide when you arrive for your second dose.

 Where can I find information about the COVID-19 vaccines?